 Programme for female early career researchers

-The Office of Equal Opportunities at Leuphana University offers a mentoring and coaching project to support female early career researchers on their way to professorship or to leadership positions outside of academia.
+The Office for Equal Opportunities at Leuphana University offers a mentoring and coaching project to support female early career researchers on their way to professorship or to leadership positions outside of academia.
 This offer includes a wide range of support programmes and specific educational trainings.

 The mentoring programmes ProScience & ProViae both accompany and support well-advanced female doctoral candidates, postdocs, and junior professors in orientation and decision-making processes as well as in their their competence development over a period of 12 or 18 months, enabling them to set the course for their own career path individually and competently.